hanabi/hanabi.github.io/other-conventions/Empty_Clues.md

 * Clues that would now trigger an *Ejection* instead are interpreted as an *Empty Clue*.
 (This is more efficient, since an *Ejection* is a 1-for-1 and an *Empty Clue* will always be better than this.)
 * Care has to be taken to ONLY perform *Ejection*-style clues that are globally known as being *Ejection*-like.
 For example, often times giving an *Unknown Trash Ejection*-style clue will NOT be globally known, and will then lead to the wrong cards being played.

-### Minimum Empty Clue Value Principle

-* Normally, a clue is allowed to touch a single card as a 1-for-1.
-However, this does not apply to empty clues.
-Empty clues must be better than this.
-* At a bare minimum, an empty clue must either:
-  * get two brand new cards blind-played (as a 2-for-1)
-  * get one brand new card blind-played (as a 1-for-1) and *Prompt* at least one card that would not have played otherwise

 <br />

 ## Special Empty Moves

 ### Empty Finesses

 * If an empty clue does NOT meet *Minimum Empty Clue Value Principle*, then this is quite strange.
-In this situation, the clue giver must be trying to communicate something extra, or else they would not bother to use an empty clue in the first place.
+In this situation, the clue giver must be trying to communicate something extra, or else they would not bother to use an *Empty Clue* in the first place.
 * In this situation, the clue IS actually meeting *Minimum Empty Clue Value Principle* in the form of a *Finesse* - a card in one player's hand hand leads into a card in the next player's hand.
 * How does the first player know which card to play?
 They use the same play priority as above, but use it to find a one-away card.